 During the national lockdown, some Wiltshire libraries have continued to provide access to public computers and books through their order and collect service.
 Library users will once again be able to browse for their own library material at all of these libraries.
 They will also be able to continue accessing bookable public computers, except at Aldbourne Library due to lack of space.
 Tidworth Library will offer browsing at weekends only, with Order and Collect during the week.

-In line with the, Wiltshire's 34 libraries (including mobile libraries) are taking a cautious approach to reopening.
+In line with the Government's roadmap, Wiltshire's 34 libraries (including mobile libraries) are taking a cautious approach to reopening.
 As lockdown is eased, opening hours and services will be increased in a phased way over the next few months.
 For individual opening times and days please check the links below.

 Box, Durrington, Ludgershall, Lyneham, Market Lavington, Purton, Ramsbury and Tisbury will remain closed for now.
 The council is working with the libraries' volunteers to reopen these as soon as possible.
 Further updates will follow in due course.

 As each library branch has unique staffing and building considerations, some locations are taking a phased approach to re-introducing elements of their traditional service offer.
 Libraries will also continue to provide an innovative service to their users with elements of the service being offered on a digital platform.